djgroen/flee/doc/FleeCSVTutorial.md

 </table>

 In this example, conflict zone A is repeated with fatalities of 3 and 38.
-Choose the highest and initial fatality (one of each location) as indicated in Table 2.
+Choose initial essence of locations (one of each location) as indicated in Table 2.
-* A = 38
+* A = 3
 * B = 23
-* C = 14
+* C = 7

 ### 3. Constructing the CSV files
 These filtering of conflict data from ACLED provides conflict location to use in simulation.
 Use these data construct first **locations.csv** file that has format demonstrated below.